Post Daniel Ingram Deleted from the Dharma Overground

 I no longer think of things in terms of four paths, and I certainly no longer believe revised 4th path is “done.”
 I don’t identify myself as “arahat.”
 What is missing, or deficient, in my view and experience, when cycling persists or resumes is rigpa, and, specifically, the emptiness-of-time realization.
 There is a deeper surrender necessary after 4th path, one that requires giving up magick, for starters.

 There is a deeper magick than that of the tantrikas.
 It is the magick that unfolds when you do not do magick.
 It is the magick of simply being present as pure being, a vessel through which cosmological-scale magick happens.
-It is best to lay off deliberate magick and wait for omniscience, in my view and experience, and according to my teacher.
-Practicing magick is one surefire way to derail the path to Buddhahood, I’m told, and my preliminary assessments are that my cycling reemerged largely because I began casting spells.
+It is best to lay off deliberate magick and wait for this scale of knowledge to unfold naturally, in my view and experience, and according to my teacher.
+Practicing magick from the still knotted holdouts of identity post-4th-path is one surefire way to derail the path to Buddhahood, I’m told, and my preliminary assessments are that my cycling reemerged largely because I began casting spells after a long hiatus.
 The spells were nothing dark by any means, but I was “sure” about the ends and was rebelling against lineage cautions about the “means.”
-I became increasingly pulled out and ungrounded, and the cycles emerged.
+I became increasingly pulled out and ungrounded, and the cycles reemerged temporarily.
 Magick is a side track, a derailing, golden chains.
-And when sufficient depths of surrender have been reached, magick will naturally lose all allure.
+And when sufficient depths of surrender have been reached, magick will naturally lose all allure, all glamour.
 This is a sign of progress.

 I don’t have time right now for rigpa wars or omniscience debates, for treading that conceptualized territory that consumes, unfruitfully, so many forums.
 Such theoretical debates are of little use and can actually cause confusion for those who are not ready for, say, the completion practices in Tibetan Buddhism.
 I can certainly have those discussions at a separate time, but not today and probably not publicly.